azamat-jamaliev/serversBulk/readme.md

-# serversBulk
+# sebulk
-The serversBulk allows to
+The sebulk allows to
 - quick serach in the logs of different nodes and servers when Grafana is not available :-)
 - download all logs
 - upload file